 The very first thing you should do when you are involved in an accident is evaluate whether you are hurt.
 If you are, you should immediately call 911 and go straight to the hospital without hesitation.
 Right after an accident, your adrenaline may be pumping, which will dull the pain of any injuries.
 This can make it very difficult to actually tell if you are injured, so it is always best to err on the safe side.

-There are a few other things you should do after an accident, such as contact your insurance provider, contact a lawyer, like a Central Phoenix, Arizona car accident lawyer from Kamper Estrada, LLP, and exchange contact information with the other driver, but they should always take a backseat to seeking the medical attention you need.
+There are a few other things you should do after an accident, such as contact your insurance provider, contact a lawyer, and exchange contact information with the other driver, but they should always take a backseat to seeking the medical attention you need.